-An easy stovetop method and simple ingredients create this flavor-packed Chicken and Sausage Stew with White Beans and Spinach.
+An easy stovetop method and simple ingredients create this flavor-packed Chicken and Sausage Stew with white beans and spinach.
 A rustic, comforting choice for a cold winter evening.

-Don’t you just love cold weather food?
-I’ve been in a soup and stew mood since November and our cool winter temps have kept that mood going strong.
 I’ve had such great feedback from so many of you on my Instant Beef Stew and my recipe for Classic Stovetop Beef Stew has become one of the top posts on Valerie’s Kitchen since the onset of fall.
 Well, I’m right there with you and we’ve been enjoying both of those recipes here as well.

 I opened the blinds in our bedroom this morning and was stunned to see a blanket of white covering the ground.
 We finally had our first Oregon snow!
 I literally ran for my sweater and boots and with a pretty serious case of bedhead, ran out the door to snap photos.
 Check out my Instagram story to see what I’m looking at through my windows as I write this post.